“dirty bride”

 There was gentleness in his eyes

-That drew her in
+That drew

 Soon the latte was not enough